argentsea/docfx/tutorials/Configuration/loading.md

 # Loading the Configuration

 ArgentSea fully leverages the configuration architecture of .NET Core.
+In brief, ArgentSea requires one or more configuration files and offers a simple extension method to load the entire framework at start up.

+## About .NET Configuration

-If this architecture is new to you, it essentially consists of two parts:
+If the .NET Core configuration architecture is new to you, it essentially consists of two parts:

 * A configuration *Dictionary*, which can be loaded from multiple sources — one of which is typically a file called *appsettings.json*
 * An “Options” architecture, which casts the configuration entries into a strongly-typed configuration objects.